 ‘He was a bold man, that first ate an oyster’ once quipped our own Jonathan Swift.
 As a child, I was prone to boldness, both in my temperament and willingness to try unusual foods, ‘for future reference’ my dad would say.
 This led me to tasting a vast array of outlandish ingredients from frog’s legs to escargot, the majority of new tastes delighted me, bar one.
-An aversion to oysters was developed from first slippery slurp, and this endured, until very recently.
+An aversion to oysters was developed from first slippery slurp, and this endured well into adulthood.

 They say if you don’t enjoy life you can’t enjoy an oyster.
-In the name of becoming a fully fledged bon vivant, through extensive research (read:eating) oysters have become my new little obsession, just in time for Oyster month.
+In the name of becoming a fully fledged bon vivant, through extensive research (read: eating), oysters became my new obsession, just in time for Oyster Month, September six years ago.
 This love affair was obviously meant to be.
 However, I know and understand why this fondness is not shared by all, with so many of us still reeling from a bad first shuck.
 If disdain for this decadent treat comes from fear of the unknown and knowledge is indeed power, read on for some pearls of wisdom for Oyster Month to get you psyched and raring to get your shuck on.

 The Sex Mineral:

 1. Oysters are unique little creatures which strangely can and do change genders – so one could say they are biologically hermaphrodite but they are also considered to be the food of Aphrodite.
-All ‘shuck and suck’ double entrendres aside, the colossal content of the mineral zinc found in oysters mean that whispers about their aphrodisiac credentials have some credibility.
-Zinc is known as ‘the sex mineral’ as it is vital for testosterone production in both genders, which is the hormone that revs up the libido.
-This explains the popularity of oysters on Valentine’s Day menus, but why confine your shot of zinc to one month of the year?
+All ‘shuck and suck’ double entendres aside, the colossal content of the mineral zinc found in oysters mean that whispers about their aphrodisiac credentials have some credibility.
+Zinc is known as ‘the sex mineral’ as it is vital for testosterone production in males and females, which is the hormone that revs up the libido.
+This explains the popularity of oysters on Valentine’s Day menus, but why confine your shot of zinc to one day or month of the year?

 The French Connection: